Overweight: Health effects

 While some negative health outcomes associated with obesity are accepted within the medical community, the health implications of the overweight category are more controversial.

 A 2016 review estimated that the risk of death increases by seven percent among overweight people with a BMI of 25 to 27.5 and 20 percent among overweight people with a BMI of 27.5 to 30.
 Katherine Flegal et al., however, found that the mortality rate for individuals who are classified as overweight (BMI 25 to 29.9) may actually be lower than for those with an "ideal" weight (BMI 18.5 to 24.9), noting that many studies show that the lowest mortality rate is at a BMI close to 25.
 The specific conclusions appear to depend on what other factors are controlled for, and Flegal has accordingly alleged that the findings from the 2016 review are driven by bias toward preconceived opinions.

+Being overweight directly increases the risk of type-II diabetes.
 Being overweight has been identified as a risk factor for cancer, and Walter Willett predicts that being overweight will overtake smoking as the primary cause of cancer in developed countries as cases of smoking-related cancer dwindle.
 Being overweight also increases the risk of oligospermia and azoospermia in men.

 Psychological well-being is also at risk in the overweight individual due to social discrimination.
+Additionally it has been found that people who are overweight are at an increased risk for developing mental disorders such as panic disorder, depression and bipolar disorder while those who are already suffering from a mental illness are also more likely to become overweight themselves.

 Being overweight has been shown not to increase mortality in older people: in a study of 70 to 75-year old Australians, mortality was lowest for "overweight" individuals (BMI 25 to 29.9), while a study of Koreans found that, among those initially aged 65 or more, an increase in BMI to above 25 was not associated with increased risk of death.